DNC chair says special elections show Democrats are winning, even when they lose

 That enthusiasm has carried over to the ballot box: in about 40 special elections since President Trump was elected last November, Democrats have overperformed their prior margins by an average of about 15%.

-Martin said some of that bump is because of Trump, and voters seeing a difference between his campaign promises and his governing, noting polling that shows Republicans losing ground with different groups who notably supported the president last year, like independents, young people and Hispanic Americans.
+Martin said some of that bump is because of Trump, and voters seeing a difference between his campaign promises and his governing.
+He points to polling that shows Republicans losing ground with different groups who notably supported the president last year, like independents, young people and Hispanic Americans.

 "The important thing to remember is midterm elections are not a referendum on a party that's not in power," Martin said.
 "So our numbers really don't matter here.
 Donald Trump is at an all-time low in terms of his favorability and his approval numbers… the Republican Party is as well."